Mr41022/Decentralized_blockchain/README.md

-# 💸 Decentralized Blockchain Transaction System
-# 💸 Decentralized Blockchain Transaction System
+#  Decentralized Blockchain Transaction System

 A secure, peer-to-peer blockchain-based money transaction system built using **Python (Flask)** and **Solidity**, designed to eliminate intermediaries, reduce transaction costs, and enhance transparency.
 Developed as part of the Bachelor of Engineering curriculum at Don Bosco Institute of Technology, University of Mumbai.